2017–18 UConn Huskies women's basketball team: Maryland

-The Huskies played their second home game of the season and their first home game at the XL Center against 15th ranked Maryland.
+The Huskies played their second home game of the season and their first home game at the XL Center against 15th-ranked Maryland.
 UConn's best shooter Samuelson had injured her foot in the prior game and was not able to play.
 Despite that every starter for UConn scored in double figures led by nurse with 21 points.
 It was the first start for Azure Stevens who had transferred to UConn from Duke and sat out the prior season.
 She had a double double with 18 points and 12 rebounds.
 The game was tied early at seven points apiece but the Huskies went on a 19–2 run to take control.
 Both teams struggled with ball control, combining for 45 turnovers.
-The final score, in favor of the Huskies was 97–72.
+The final score, in favor of the Huskies, was 97–72.

 UCLA

 UConn headed west to play UCLA, a team near Samuelson's hometown of Huntington Beach, but unfortunately her foot injury prevented her from playing.
 She is no longer on crutches and wearing a walking boot which she could be seen wearing along the sidelines shouting encouragement to her teammates.
 Despite playing the number five ranked team in the country, her teammates responded, opening up a 24-point lead at one point and ending with a 78–60 win over the Bruins.
-The audience of over 9000 included Kobe Bryant and Ann Myers Drysdale.
+The audience of over 9,000 included Kobe Bryant and Ann Myers Drysdale.

 Michigan State

 The Huskies headed north on the next step in their West Coast trip to Matthew Knight Arena in Eugene, Oregon to take place part in the Nike PK80 invitational.
-They took on Michigan State, their first unranked opponent of the season, but a team with a 4 and 1 record.
+They took on Michigan State, their first unranked opponent of the season, but a team with a 4–1 record.
 Stevens, who felt she had not performed well against UCLA, stepped up with 25 points, 16 rebounds and five assists to help UConn to a 96–62 win.
-She also reached the thousand point mark for her career, with 938 scored at Duke.
+She also reached the 1,000-point mark for her career, with 938 scored at Duke.
 UConn held the Spartans to just over 34% shooting from the field and dominated on the boards a rebounding Michigan State 46–18.